top of page

 On our farm, the tornado mowed down our orchard of about 50 fruit trees.
 Some of

-them were uprooted and some of them were just like you had taken a chisel and cut
+them were uprooted and some of them were just like you had taken a chisel and cut them off.

 Every fence on our farm was gone and we couldn't turn our cattle out, had to keep